se-for-sci/se-for-sci.github.io/content/week04_package/packaging.md

 Conda packages tend to be a lot larger, because they bundle in more dependencies.
-Binary wheels generally target a minimal subset of the host system that works everywhere, while conda packages bundle everything and are build with custom toolchains.
+Binary wheels generally target a minimal subset of the host system that works everywhere, while conda packages bundle everything and are built with custom toolchains.
 Conda distributes Python itself - it's just another dependency to Conda, while Pip can only install to an existing Python.

 There are several packages, so here's a quick summary:

 - **Conda**: The original, written in Python.
-The resolver is now from Mamba, so it's much closer to speed in mamba that is used to be. a large ecosystem.
+The resolver is now from Mamba, so it's much closer in speed to what Mamba used to be, with a large ecosystem.
 - **Mamba**: A faster, drop-in replacement for conda that uses a different dependency resolver and is written in C++.
 - **MicroMamba**: Used to be different from Mamba, but now is simply a